tatowicz/docker-ethminer/README.md

 ```

 ### Questions?
 You can leave a comment below or email to `ajtatowicz@gmail.com`.
-I may have ran into and issue that you have.
+I may have ran into the issue you have.
 If this helped and you'd like to leave a tip --> `0x20ad58fe023265577565c7eb44b55c31e7497c33`